 During a career with the Ford Motor Company he managed many large computer projects and traveled extensively in Europe, South America and the Asia Pacific regions, always taking advantage of the opportunity to listen to the music of the countries visited.

-He now freelances as a writer and web developer, and has been writing for Music & Vision for several years.
+He now freelances as a writer and web developer, and has been writing for Classical Music Daily (previously Music & Vision Magazine) for several years.
 His published work includes hundreds of recording and book reviews for web sites and newspapers.
 He has an extensive library of books on music and over three thousand CDs.
 Now living in San Diego in the USA with his wife, he is the President of Advocates for Classical Music, an organization which has worked with local symphony orchestras to introduce many thousands of young students to classical music.
 He and his wife enjoy visiting classrooms with CDs and instruments in hand.

 Articles by Ron Bierman

 Ron Bierman reads Gillian Moore's 'The Rite of Spring, the Music of Modernity'